hminh2027/UTC-API-Package/README.md

 <div id="top"></div>
 <br />

-# UTC Schedule APIs
+# UTC APIs
-An awesome API to work with timetable of students studying in UTC!
+An awesome API to work with students's information studying in UTC!

 This is a NodeJS library with Javascript support NodeJS Server